falko17/aaoffline/README.md

 - Backup cases in a way that makes them fully playable offline by downloading all referenced assets.
 - Use parallel downloads to download case data quickly.
 - Download multiple cases at once.
+- Use the `-1` flag to compile the case into a single HTML file, without the need for a separate assets folder.
 - Choose a specific version of the Ace Attorney Online player (e.g., if a case only works with an older version).

 ## Usage